Almost everything you need to know about movers’ liability coverage

 It’s best to educate yourself and understand your limit of liability for your office relocation, technology relocation, or any move for that matter.

 The customer will be offered options for obtaining valuation or insurance coverage during the relocation of their goods.
-Below you will find the options that a professional mover like Suddath Workplace Solutions can offer based on the limitation of liability you determine you want for your goods.
+Below you will find the options that a professional office mover like Suddath Workplace Solutions can offer based on the limitation of liability you determine you want for your goods.

 1. Full Value Protection